TheOnodrim/Shield/README.md

 - Installs packages recommended by lynis
 - Moves /tmp to /tmpfs
 - Purges old and removed packages
-- Remounts /tmp, /proc, /dev, /run to be more restrictive
+- Remounts  /dev, /tmp, /run and /proc to be more restrictive
 - Restricts access to compilers
 - Restricts access to /root
 - Restricts firewall to only allow ssh on port `652`
 - Restricts logins
 - Restricts ssh, and enables ssh only for the admin user
-- Updates system packages
+- Updates system packages and the package list

 ## Contributing:
 Please open issues and pull requests on anything you come across.